umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 ## Umbraco ID

-On Umbraco Cloud project we use Umbraco ID for new projects and projects on 8.9.1 and above.
+On Umbraco Cloud project we use Umbraco ID.
 Umbraco ID is a centralised login for all users on Umbraco Cloud, both team members and Umbraco Backoffice users.
 It is used when you log in to the Umbraco Cloud Portal, projects, as well as when you clone down a project to your local machine.